 accessmode value to any other value.
 The user will be disabled automatically.

 To find the user who is currently logged on or who is impersonated, call the WhoAmIRequest message.

 In Dataverse, users can be disabled and deleted.
 You can delete a user from Power Platform (Dataverse) assuming you have the required access permission to the SystemUser table row.
 There is a sequence of tasks to follow.
 You cannot simply delete the row in a single call.
-You must first delete the user registered in Microsoft Azure Active Directory (AD) and then delete the user in Dataverse.
+You must first delete the user registered in Microsoft Entra ID and then delete the user in Dataverse.
 The procedure to follow is outlined below.

 Log into Microsoft Azure portal, and then follow these steps:

-- Select Azure Active Directory, and then under Manage select Users
+- Select Microsoft Entra ID, and then under Manage select Users

 - Delete the user - this is called a 'soft delete' as the user record remains until permanently deleted